 Further information will be posted here as it becomes available.

-Tier 2 (General) is open to graduates with a UK Bachelor's or Master's Degree (or completed at least 12 months of a PhD) from a registered UK institution.
-The normal Tier 2 (General) requirments have been relaxed to allow graduates greater opportunity to apply.
+Tier 2 (General) of the UK Points Based Immigration System (PBS) is open to graduates with a UK Bachelor's or Master's Degree (or students who have completed at least 12 months of a PhD) from a registered UK institution.
+The normal Tier 2 (General) requirements have been relaxed to allow graduates greater opportunity to apply.

-- Applicants must have an offer of a position from an employer who is a registered sponsor, with a salary of at least £24,300 (in most cases).
+- Applicants must have an offer of a position from an employer who is a registered sponsor, with a salary of at least £20,800**

 - Employers must provide applicants with a Certificate of Sponsorship (CoS)

-- Applicants must fulfil the maintenance requirement for the application.
-See the Tier 2 Policy Guidance.
+- Applicants must fulfil the maintenance requirement for the application

 Tier 5 (Temporary Worker)

-Your sponsor / potential employer must issue a certificate of sponsorship to you before you can make your Tier 5 visa application.
+Your sponsor / potential employer must issue a certificate of sponsorship to you before you can apply for a Tier 5 visa.

-Further information and details of recent changes announced on 06.04.2014 will be published on the UK Council for International Student Affairs (UKCISA) website, as they become available.
+Further information from the UK Council for International Student Affairs (UKCISA)